uutzinger/NCNN_python/README.md

 As time progresses the version numnber might need to be increased, but many newer version have installation issues.

 ## Optimizations
-When converting code to python, torch dependencies were removed.
-A useful approaches is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1) guideline

 To increase performance, the following rules were observed:
-- Remove indexing over tensor/matrix dimensions
+- Avoid indexing over tensor/matrix dimensions
--Use Numpy boolean indexing when possible, avoid ```np.where```
+- Use Numpy boolean indexing when possible, avoid ```np.where```
 - ```np.append```, ```np.vstack``` or ```np.stack``` should be avoided when addign small amounts of data and regular lists and append function can be used
 - If ```np.concatenate``` is needed, apply it once to a list of all objects that need concatenation
 - If ```np.max``` and ```np.argmax``` are needed in 3D array use examples shown below
 - OpenCV data manipulations are faster than Numpy
-- OpenCV is slighlty faster than NCCN when manipulating images
+- OpenCV is slighlty faster than NCCN when manipulating images (e.g. resize)
 - Use OpenCV based algorithms whenever possible

+Torch dependencies were removed.
+A useful approaches is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1)

 ## Max Functions
 Numpy does not provide a function that provides both the maximum and its indices in a data matrix.
-Its necessary to rearrange the matrix, find the maximum location and then convert it back to indices which then allow to obtain the maximum and use the location for further calculations.
+Its necessary to rearrange the matrix, find the maximum location and then convert it back to indices.
+Often maximum is needed to threshold and location is neded for further location calculations.
 ### 3D Max Function to find max and location in each plane
-With CNN, often the max value of a score and also its location in the output matrix/tensor is needed in order to obtain the coordinates of the optimal object or bounding box.
+Often needed to threshold score and find keypoints or bounding boxes.
 ```
 out2D       = out3D.reshape(out3D.shape[0],-1)      # converd n,m,o array to n,m*o
 idx         = out2D.argmax(1)                       # find max location in m*o range for each n